Enable/Disable Edge Typosquatting Checker Using Intune

 Link the GPO to an Organizational Unit (OU)

-After the devices successfully process the Intune or GPO policy on target Windows client computers, open the Microsoft Edge browser and type edge://settings/privacy in the address bar.
+After the policy has been applied on end user devices, open Edge browser and type edge://settings/privacy in the address bar.
 Scroll down to the Security section and find the setting Website typo protection, which will be enabled (as configured in the Intune policy) and greyed out.

 End-user Experience: Website typo protection policy greyed out